Types of Illustration – Styles and Techniques

 In the other group fall vector graphics/illustrations.
-The way the images is produced allows scaling it up and down to any size, without any quality loss.
-By rule, it is harder to make smooth transition with vectors, but vector has its advantages in producing certain style of imagery and it is very popular for web illustration.
+The way the images are produced allows scaling it up and down to any size, without any quality loss.
+By rule, it is harder to make a smooth transition with vectors, but vector has its advantages in producing a certain style of imagery and it is very popular for web illustration.
 You can easily recognize the vector by its clear outlines, shapes and definition.

 We are quite sure the examples we gave so far are not nearly enough, so here are some curated illustrations and portfolios we found on the web and which we think are mesmerizing examples of the different types of illustration:

 Ok, if you got here, it will be probably be interesting for you to find out even more…

 The first part of our guide in the world of illustration is half done and now we are moving to the next part:

 Here we want to make a small remark, that by style we mean the different genres in illustration (or at least the most popular ones).
 However, style is used also for the individual and very specific way of expressing of the individual artists, but this could be defined much harder, if possible at all.
 Long story short, we can recognize the following genres in illustration:

 These types of illustration include Fantasy illustrations, illustrations for Gaming, Animation and One-Pager Fine Illustrations.
 The term concept first appreared back in 1930s, used probably first from Disney and it was used in the automative industry as well.
 In concept illustration, the artists creates several interepretations (concept) of a certain theme, from which the client can choose from and see the different stages, development and the process of creation of the illustration.